need4swede/Jellyfin-Enhanced/README.md

 ### ⏯️ Smart Auto-Pause/Resume
 - **Configurable Auto-Pause**: Automatically pause when switching tabs or losing focus
 - **Optional Auto-Resume**: Choose whether to resume playback when returning to the tab

+### 🔄 Update System
+- **Automatic Update Check**: Checks for updates every 24 hours.
+- **Manual Update Check**: Use the "Check Updates" button in settings
+- **Update Notifications**: Update notifications with options to view latest script or release notes
+- **Version Management**: Tracks current version and compares with latest GitHub releases

 ## 🔧 Installation